ivanferre/bootcamp/notes.md

 To remember: **Lord Vader Former Handle Anakin**

 Use the `::before` selector to insert something before the content, or `::after` to do it after the content.
+This may be useful for decoration purposes, like showing an inline icon or special symbol, or for accessibility: to display tooltips when hovering, for instance.

+Full explanation and very good examples of [::after](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) and [::before](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) are in the MDN Web Docs pages.

 ### CSS Variables